Cerealkilla699/cbd-cogsimport/README.md

 Models user text using markov chains and generates new text from those models.
 Ngrams included.

+Please note that you will have to use the command `[p]markov channelenable` to allow this cog to work in any channel.

 ### Commands

 | Command       | Description |